rebelsky/csc207c/_labs/hash-table-probing.md

 As you may have noted, the code makes no attempt to deal with collisions.
 Hey, it's even in the "bugs to squash" section.
 (Some of you may have been tempted to fix the bug in a previous exercise.)

 a.
-Uncomment the call to `setExpt` so that you can see other potential effects of the unimplemented collision detection.
+Uncomment the call to `matchingSetExpt` so that you can see other potential effects of the unimplemented collision detection.

 b.
 Update `find` to use linear probing.
 If the current cell is full, and the keys don't match, try the cell that is `PROBE_OFFSET` away from the current cells (modulo the capacity of the table).
 For example, if the table capacity is 20, the hash code gives us position 3, and the offset is 6, you should look in positions 3, 9 (3 + 6), 15, 1 (21 mod 20), 7, ....